reyemtm/getbounds/source/_posts/2020-03-18-covid-19-visualizations.md

 ---
 layout: post
-title: COVID-19 Visualizations
+title: COVID-19 Data & Visualizations
 subtitle: >-
-  A Curated List of Dashboards, Maps and Visualizations of the Coronavirus Epidemic
+  A Curated List of Dashboards, Data, Maps and Visualizations of the Coronavirus Epidemic
 date: 2020-03-18T16:57:33.178Z
-img: assets/img/1.png
+img: assets/img/corona.jpg
 tags: 'mapbox, esri'
 style:
   code: none
 header: none
 featured: false
 ---
+*Data and resources around this epidemic are constantly changing.
+Please consult the source website to determine data licensing.*

+New visualizations around the tragic worldwide COVID-19 epidemic seem to be popping up on a daily basis, and the sources powering these charts, dashboards and maps are also in constant flux.
+From GitHub repositories to publicly available CSV files, publicly available source data ranges in both scope and format.
+Some sources include sub-admin level data, such as US Counties, while others focus solely on countries or states/provinces.

+The following is a list of data and visualization resources around the COVID-19 epidemic.

+### United States

+### Outside the US
 [Singapore](https://co.vid19.sg/)

+### Worldwide

 [University of Washington](https://hgis.uw.edu/virus/)
 https://hgis.uw.edu/virus/assets/virus.csv